 As a decade-long occupational therapist, I’ll cop to having had a conventional approach to movement and inactivity before I knew better.
-The popular motto, “Move It or Lose It,” would be a fitting description for those who weren’t engaged in some form of exercise.
+The well-known motto, “Move It or Lose It,” would be a fitting description for those who weren’t engaged in some form of exercise.
 (Thankfully, I don’t think I ever actually said that to a patient.)
 After all, the benefits of exercise are far-reaching and well-known, including reduced risk of blood clots, increased tissue oxygenation, improved circulation, and activated movement of lymph through the network of vessels known as the lymphatic system.

 Despite knowing the advantages of having a more active lifestyle, I hit a wall when it came to moving through my struggle with Lyme and ME/CFS — I couldn’t exercise no matter how badly I wanted to or what type of workouts I tried.
-I’d helped hundreds of people improve their strength and stamina, but even with my professional experience, my body crashed for weeks after the slightest increase in intensity of movement.
+I’d helped hundreds of people improve their strength and stamina, but even with my professional rehabilitation experience, my body crashed for weeks after the slightest increase in the intensity of movement.
 For nearly two years, I was bedridden; those were the darkest and most discouraging days of my life.

 What does this mean for people who have a diminished capacity for additional activities yet are told to exercise?
 Timing is key to avoiding setbacks.
-If you have a mild case of chronic illness or you’ve seen significant improvements in your symptoms, you may be able to reintroduce exercise slowly.
+If you have a mild case of chronic illness or have seen significant improvements in your symptoms, you may be able to reintroduce exercise slowly.
 If you’d categorize your symptoms as moderate to severe, consider pressing the pause button on increasing physical activity until you’re further along in your recovery — the timing of which will ultimately be different for everyone.

 For people who are used to pushing their physical performance to the limits during each workout, now is the time for creating a new definition of exercise, one that supports healing rather than opposes it.
-If you think you’re going to hop back into your old fitness regime, know that chances are it will lead to massive setbacks, flare-ups, and frustration.
+If you think you’re going to hop back into your old fitness regimen, know that chances are it will lead to massive setbacks, flare-ups, and frustration.

 If you’re in the throes of illness, movement that’s as gentle as breathwork or mild stretching may be enough to lessen pain and improve energy.
 If you’re progressing through your recovery, low-impact aerobics, like walking or swimming, or light resistance training might be helpful.
 But for some people, simply doing their daily activities like laundry, caring for children, or cleaning the house is the most physical activity they can tolerate.

 Just know that as you heal, even if it’s one small step at a time, you’ll begin to develop trust with your body, and it will become easier to gauge a baseline level of energy that you can expect on a daily basis.
-Below are simplified variations of exercises from yoga, rehabilitation, and Pilates to help you slowly and safely begin to build up your activity levels.
+Below are simplified exercises from yoga, rehabilitation, and Pilates to help you slowly and safely begin to build up your activity levels.

-By practicing a coordinated breathing technique, you’ll improve your lung capacity, boost circulation, and enhance mobility and flexibility of the ribcage and spine — two areas of the body that tend to become rigid with lack of movement.
+By practicing a coordinated breathing technique, you’ll improve your lung capacity, boost circulation, and enhance mobility and flexibility of the ribcage and spine — two areas of the body that tend to become rigid with a lack of movement.
 You can do the following breathwork exercise while lying down, sitting, or standing:

-- Gently place your hands on the sides of your ribcage; your hands will serve as a tactile cue as to where you should direct your breath.
+- Gently place your hands on the sides of your ribcage; your hands serve as a tactile cue as to where you should direct your breath.

 - Inhale through your nose and focus on filling your lungs with air.
 Your hands should expand with the breath while your belly remains still.
 Note that you might also feel your ribcage expand across your back, too, as you comfortably fill your lungs with air.